dcleres/investing_for_social_good/README.md

   - Find trends in the data regarding the social opinion to the investors and correlate it with the findings regarding the investments done by companies.
 - Prepare Milestone 2
   - Comment and debug the code
-  - learn from the mistakes made in M1
+  - Learn from the mistakes made in M1
   - Set clear goals and plans for the next milestone.

 #### Questions for TA's